dtzWill/awesome-vim-colorschemes/README.md

 Collection of awesome color schemes for Vim, merged for quick use.

+# dtzWill "fork"

+Not intended for anyone's use, perhaps including my own :).
+Look to upstream!

 ## Installation

 Use your favorite package-manager to install, and enjoy!